Seminex: End of Seminex

-Humboldt Building at 539 N Grand Blvd in 2012.
-Seminex moved to this building in 1982.
+Seminex moved to the Humboldt Building at 539 N Grand Blvd in 2012 in 1982.

 Starting in 1974, the LCMS made clear to prospective students that there was no chance of ordination in the synod unless course credits were obtained in official LCMS seminaries.
 The synod also barred Seminex recruiters from the Concordia University System.
 In 1975, the LCMS convention voted to close Concordia Senior College in Fort Wayne, Indiana, which had allegedly served as a pipeline for students into Seminex.

 Due primarily to its difficulties placing graduates in ministerial positions, Seminex enrollment sharply declined over the next decade.
-By the end of the 1970s, any hope that a large number of LCMS congregations would leave had been extinguished, forcing Tietjen, who was now president of Christ Seminary-Seminex, to begin laying off faculty who had walked out.
+By the end of the 1970s, any hope that a large number of LCMS congregations would leave had been extinguished, forcing Tietjen, who was now president of Seminex, to begin laying off faculty.
 In addition, the seminary was torn between positioning itself solely as the seminary for the AELC, which would have made it difficult to continue to solicit donations from supporters in the LCMS who had remained in that synod, and reshaping itself as a "pan-Lutheran" seminary that would serve many different Lutheran church bodies.
-By the beginning of the 1980s, it was clear that there was no possibility of Christ Seminary-Seminex's continued existence as a stand-alone institution.
+By the beginning of the 1980s, it was clear that there was no possibility of seminary's continued existence as a stand-alone institution.

-In anticipation of the merger that resulted in the formation of the ELCA, Seminex ultimately dispersed its faculty and students to several seminaries of the ALC and the LCA around the country, including the Lutheran School of Theology at Chicago (LSTC), Wartburg Theological Seminary, and Pacific Lutheran Theological Seminary.
+In anticipation of the merger that formed the ELCA in 1988, Seminex dispersed its faculty and students to several seminaries of the ALC and the LCA around the country, including the Lutheran School of Theology at Chicago (LSTC), Wartburg Theological Seminary, and Pacific Lutheran Theological Seminary.
 The last St. Louis commencement was held in May 1983, although Seminex continued to exist as an educational institution on the LSTC campus in Chicago through the end of 1987.
-Several professorial chairs at LSTC are still named after Christ Seminary-Seminex.
+Several professorial chairs at LSTC were subsequently named after Christ Seminary-Seminex.